Skip to main content

 Well look no further!
 Here at The Yeti Chronicles, your need of flash fictions, short stories, book reviews (maybe even some anime reviews!) and topics on writing itself will be satisfied!

-Stay tuned for flash fictions of every genre coming to you EVERY SECOND & FORTH SATURDAY of the month and topics about the writing process or about my personal writing journey will be EVERY FIRST & THIRD SATURDAY of the month.
+Stay tuned for works of fiction of every genre coming to you EVERY SECOND & FORTH SATURDAY of the month and topics about the writing process or about my personal writing journey will be EVERY FIRST & THIRD SATURDAY of the month.

 What are you waiting for?
 Join this happy and weird Yeti Family!